CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

 Windows
 """""""

-Stop agent with the following command by finding the directory path for ``sfc.exe`` ``%AMP_InstallDir%VERSION`` by checking the image path of the Cisco AMP for Endpoints process:
+Find the directory path for sfc.exe ``%AMP_InstallDir%VERSION`` by checking the image path of the Cisco AMP for Endpoints process.
+The Service name will be ``CiscoAMP_%VERSION``.
+The image path will be ``%AMP_InstallDir%VERSION\sfc.exe``.
+To stop the agent run the following command:

 .. code::